MichaelCurrin/twitterverse/docs/twitter_api_docs/search.md

 ### Guidelines

 - Note that combining terms is different between REST API and Streaming API.
-  Here, in the REST API, terms are implicitly ANDed together, but 'OR' can be used.
+  Here, in the REST API, terms are implicitly `AND`-ed together.
+But 'OR' can be used.
 There does not appear to be a limit on the length of the query or number of terms.
 - Symbols like @ or # can be used at the start of terms, but this will